Top Priorities

 Leading the Fight Against Big Oil

-I firmly believe the science, that the use of fossil fuels has created a climate crisis.
-The world is electrifying in response - especially here in California - and reducing climate-harming carbon resulting from the continued use of fossil fuels.
+I firmly believe that the use of fossil fuels has created a climate crisis.
+The world is electrifying in response, especially here in California, reducing climate-harming carbon resulting from the continued use of fossil fuels to meet our ever-increasing energy demands.
 As your next Supervisor, I will intensify our fight for decarbonization and support renewable-energy projects that reduce our fossil-fuel dependence.

 DONATE